staabm/oss-contribs/README.md

 - generates a list of issues, these pull requests addressed
 - generates a count of user reactions on these pull requests and issues

-the result is grouped by repositoriy
+the result is grouped by repository

 ## Setup / Run